-- 206. The success of the Grayscale Trade depended on GBTC shares continuing to trade at a premium to the NAV of the trust once the six-month holding period for new GBTC shares had run. - 207.
-It was in Defendants DCG's (and Silbert's) interest to fuel the creation of new GBTC shares in this reckless manner because Grayscale receives significant compensation as the sponsor of GBTC.
-As discussed above, Grayscale receives a 2% management fee for administering the trust's operations, which is calculated by reference to the NAV-i.e., the market value of its underlying bitcoin holdings.
-This means that the issuance of new GBTC shares-which requires the contribution of new bitcoin into the trust-increases the fee that is paid to Grayscale.
-And because operation of GBTC requires only trivial expenses, that fee is nearly all profit for Grayscale-and ultimately for Defendant DCG, its corporate parent, and Defendant Silbert, DCG's controlling shareholder. - 208.
-The digital asset hedge fund 3AC was one of Genesis Global Capital primary counterparties and, not coincidentally, among the predominant investors in the Grayscale Trade.
+- 227. The success of the Grayscale Trade depended on GBTC shares continuing to trade at a premium to the NAV of the Greyscale Bitcoin Trust once the six-month holding period for new GBTC shares had run. - 228.
+It was in Defendants DCG's (and Silbert's) interest to fuel the creation of new GBTC shares and support 3AC's Greyscale Trade in this reckless manner because Grayscale receives significant compensation as the sponsor of GBTC.
+As discussed above, Grayscale receives a 2% management fee for administering the trust's operations, which is calculated by reference to the NAV (the "Net Asset Value" or "NAV")-i.e., the market value of its underlying Bitcoin holdings.
+This means that the issuance of new GBTC shares-which requires the contribution of new Bitcoin into the trust-increases the fee that is paid to Grayscale.
+And because operation of GBTC requires only trivial expenses, that fee is nearly all profit for Grayscale-and ultimately for Defendant DCG, its corporate parent, and Defendant Silbert, DCG's controlling shareholder.